 The great American abolitionist Fredrick Douglass said:

-"If there is no struggle, there is no progress.
+With that as our watchword, lets make this conference a call to all the people of the world."If there is no struggle, there is no progress.
 Those who profess to favor freedom yet depreciate agitation, are men who want crops without plowing up the ground, they want rain without the thunder and lightning.
 They want the ocean without the awful roar of its many waters.

 This struggle may be a moral one, or it may be a physical one, but it must be a struggle.
 Power concedes nothing without a demand.
 It never has and it never will"